 Aptiv Services Deutschland GmbH

 Synopsis: @CITY aims to generate a new, automated driving experience for safe, stress-free, efficient and comfortable driving in the city.
 In the @CITY project, the research partners strive to understand the challenges of urban automated driving and generate added value not only for the driver, but also for other road users.
 The ultimate goal of @CITY is to implement automated driving functions in experimental vehicles and to test them under realistic conditions of highly dense and complicated urban scenarios.
-Presented will be objectives, project structure, partners involved and their technical approaches, including initial results from the project.
+The presentation will include the objectives, project structure, partners involved and their technical approaches, including initial results from the project.

 Synopsis: Verification and validation of AVs is a significant challenge for both industry and regulators, but scenario-based testing has recently emerged as a key component of the solution.
 This presentation will outline the UK Department for Transport’s MUSICC project, a major initiative that has created an open, secure repository for regulatory scenarios.
-MUSICC will enable the community to interact with a working system and provide feedback to regulators on how scenario-based testing should fit into a future AV certification framework.
+MUSICC (Multi User Catalogue for Connected Autonomous Vehicles) will enable the community to interact with a working system and provide feedback to regulators on how scenario-based testing should fit into a future AV certification framework.
 The presentation will also cover MUSICC’s scenario representation format (which is built on top of OpenSCENARIO) and scenario management strategy.

 partner, transportation and automotive industry team lead